 In June 2010, Dr. Craig Paukert accepted the position of Unit Leader at the Missouri Unit.
 Dr. Martha Mather transferred from the Massachusetts Unit to become the Assistant Unit Leader of the Kansas Unit.

 A search for a new Unit Leader was conducted in fall 2010 and Dr. David A. Haukos was selected.
 Dr. Haukos transferred from the U.S. Fish and Wildlife Service in Lubbock, TX.
 He also served as faculty at Texas Tech University.

 In December 2017 Joyce Brite retired.
-Maiah Diel joined the unit in January 2018 as the new Administrative Specialist/Office Manager for the Kansas Cooperative Fish and Wildlife Research Unit.
+Maiah Diel joined the Unit in January 2018 as the new Administrative Specialist/Office Manager for the Kansas Cooperative Fish and Wildlife Research Unit.
 Maiah left the Unit in March of 2019.